Apple-Onion Pork Tenderloin

-This slightly sweet and tender pork roast is quick enough to make for a weeknight, but I often serve it on special occasions.
+This slightly sweet and tender pork tenderloin with apples is quick enough to make for a weeknight, but I often serve it on special occasions.
 It tastes amazing served with mashed potatoes or over egg noodles. —Trisha Kruse, Eagle, ID

 - 2 tablespoons canola oil, divided